- Systems biology of asthma and allergic diseases

 - Epidemiologic studies of asthma and allergic diseases in well-characterized cohorts

 - Genome-wide association studies of asthma, allergic rhinitis, and atopic dermatitis

-- Transcriptomic analysis in relevant immune system compartments
+- Transcriptomic and network-based investigations of relevant immune system compartments

 - Gene-by-environment studies